-Li-Lac has been satisfying chocolate cravings in the West Village since 1923 and boasts the title of the oldest chocolate house in Manhattan.
+Boasting the title of the oldest chocolate house in Manhattan, Li-Lac has been satisfying chocolate cravings in the West Village since 1923.
 This local New York City shop offers chocolates in memorable shapes (including the Empire State Building), as well as delicious treats like turtles and almond bark.
 They have a wide selection of NYC-themed gift boxes, in addition to NYC-shaped confections, making this a great spot to grab souvenirs for friends at home.
-They have 5 locations in the city (West Village, Greenwich Village, Grand Central, Chelsea Market, and a factory/retail location in Brooklyn).
+They have six locations in the city (West Village, Greenwich Village, Grand Central, Chelsea Market, Hudson Yards, and a factory/retail location in Brooklyn).

 MarieBelle's famous chocolates are so artful, you might find it difficult to bite into them.
 Go ahead: They are just as delicious as they are beautiful.
 The ganache tiles are decorated with colorful scenes, and you can buy them by the pair or in any number of box sets.
 In addition to an array of imported chocolates, MarieBelle has a cocoa bar serving up Aztec hot chocolate, pastries, and other treats.